-E. Stanley Jones Assistant Professor of Evangelism, Mission and Global Methodism
+E. Stanley Jones Associate Professor of Evangelism, Mission and Global Methodism

 - Craig 102